nua-schroers/mvvm-frp/README.md

 * `40_MVVM_FRP-App/Matchgame` : The iPhone app using the MVVM architecture and FRP with [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa/).
 * `41_MVVM_FRP-App_ExplicitSignals` : Variant of the MVVM/FRP app which illustrates how to use, map and combine signals to enable/disable the "Take 2" button.
 * `42_MVVM_FRP-App_WarningDialog` : Variant of the MVVM/FRP app which introduces a behavior/workflow change and displays a dialog in certain situations when leaving the settings screen.

+*NOTE:* Currently, the MVVM-FRP app uses a pre-release version of the ReactiveCocoa library.
+This code may change since the library is not yet API stable.
+This is necessary, because Swift 3 is not (yet) supported in a stable release.

 ## Installation and use